jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

 ### TODO

-#### 2021-04-05 TODO Merging together goals of Revamp project with Main Project.
+#### 2021-04-05 TODO Merging Together Goals of Revamp Project with Main Project.

 - [ ] __Out of Scope > Product List__
     - [ ] __Sub-elaborations may go to sub-project docs.__